 Travel Journaling Tips

 - Buy your travel journal before you leave on your trip.
-That way you can make travel notes and record your pre-trip feelings and impressions (which are always interesting to look back and read after your trip).
+That way you can make travel notes and lists, and record your pre-trip feelings and impressions (which are always interesting to look back and read after your trip).
+Plus, you’ll have something to do on your flight when you can’t sleep and are sick of bad movies.

-- There are no journaling rules.
+- Tell your internal editor to back off.
+There are no journaling rules.
 Your journal is for you, so journal however you want!
-Write a little, write a lot, make lists, write poems, draw, write stream-of-consciousness…whatever you feel like doing is totally ok (and will keep you journaling).
+Write a little, write a lot, make lists, write poems, draw, write stream-of-consciousness…whatever you feel like doing is totally ok.
+The most important thing is that you keep journaling because a blank journal won’t help you reminisce about your trip years later.

 - Details make the difference.
-When I look back at my travel journals, what’s most interesting (and sparks the most memories) are the details about what I packed, how much our lunch in Florence cost, how far I walked, how I felt, what I made for dinner in my AirBnB, etc. Your future self will love reading these details so don’t leave them out!
+When I look back at my travel journals, what’s most interesting (and sparks the most memories) are the details about what I packed, how much our lunch in Florence cost, how far we walked in Paris that one day, how I felt while watching the sun set over the Mediterranean with my husband, what I made for dinner in my AirBnB, etc. Your future self will love reading these details so don’t leave them out!

 Travel Journaling Prompts

-Here are five prompts (from the I’m Thinking…Travel!
-JOURNAL):
+Here are five prompts from the I’m Thinking…Travel!
+JOURNAL to get you started:

 - Before you leave, write down your trip packing list.